benchristel/verse/docs/advanced/index.md

 # Why Use Verse?

-Starting a new side project—even for a tiny, one-off tool—can feel like you're wading through a miasma of tiny decisions.
+Starting a new side project—even if it's a tiny, one-off tool—can feel like you're wading through a miasma of small yet important decisions.
 *What should I name the Github repo?
 Do I need a GUI?
 What language am I going to use?
 Do I need a framework?
 What about unit tests?
 Am I going to use a module loader, or can I get away with